Your data should be securely stored and backed up regularly.

 A recommended practice is to keep at least three copies of your data: 1) "here" - a local copy on your lap- or desktop, where the files were created or collected, 2) "near" - an external copy on a different media type than the original and 3) "far" - an external copy in a geographically different location, such as a cloud storage service.

-This is also called the Rule of Three: THREE copies, on at least TWO different media types, with ONE copy in an entirely different location (eg. not in the same building, or, depending on your situation and needs, the same part of the country).
+This is also called the Rule of Three: THREE copies, on at least TWO different media types, with ONE copy in an entirely different location.

 When selecting your storage tool(s), consider things like how much data you have (size and number of files), who you need to share with, your budget, how long you will need that type of storage, if you have special replication, performance or security needs, or if you need to hold data that requires restricted access or is under HIPAA or export control regulations.